 Marks the beginning of an ELSE block.
-Execution of the statement itself has no effect on the program.

 The associated ELSE block consists of all of the executable statements (possibly none) that follow the ELSE statement, up to but not including the next ENDIF statement at the same IF-level as this ELSE statement.
 The matching ENDIF statement must appear before any intervening ELSE or ELSEIF statements of the same IF-level.
 (See Section 3.2.25, "The IF THEN ELSE Statement," for a discussion of IF-levels.)